aqualogics/cbox3/resources/guide/PROJECT-CONFIG.md

 #### B6.1 - Configure database access

->In the cbox3 database instance, create a user webuser identified by "anyPassword" with schema privileges
+>In the cbox3 database instance, create a user called `webuser` with schema privileges limited to INSERT,
->limited to INSERT, SELECT, UPDATE and DELETE.
+>SELECT, UPDATE and DELETE.

 Update `config/Coldbox.cfc` by adding the following under custom settings: